This Walkthrough is a step-by-step guide to the different ways of using spreadsheets in Gorilla.

 An alternative approach would have been to re-use the test display with the option to turn feedback on or off based on the content of a spreadsheet column.

-Gorilla requires content for all the user-defined columns that it is expecting, but you can also include additional metadata that you will need at the analysis stage.
+Gorilla requires content for all the user-defined columns that it is expecting, but you can also include additional metadata.

 There is no limit to how many columns of metadata can be added.
 The only restriction is that they must all have different column names.